2015 was the fifth Manchester International Festival

 If I missed the Festival is there any way to see the shows?

 Many of the works made for the Festival go on to tour internationally.
+For information on tour dates and news on MIF shows in other venues, go to the MIF on Tour page on this website.

-From the MIF11, The Life and Death of Marina Abramovic toured to Madrid, Basel, Antwerp and Amsterdam.
+From MIF11, The Life and Death of Marina Abramovic toured to Madrid, Basel, Antwerp and Amsterdam.
 Dr Dee was at ENO’s home, the Coliseum in London in June 2012 and The Crash of The Elysium went to Ipswich in June.
 Both were part of the London 2012 Olympic Festival.

-From the MIF09, Carlos Acosta, Prima Donna, JS Bach / Zaha Hadid Architects, Oily Cart’s Something in the Air, The Difference Engine, Durutti Column’s Paean to Wilson and Young@Heart in End of the Road have all appeared in other cities.
+From MIF09, Carlos Acosta, Prima Donna, JS Bach / Zaha Hadid Architects, Oily Cart’s Something in the Air, The Difference Engine, Durutti Column’s Paean to Wilson and Young@Heart in End of the Road have all appeared in other cities.

 Monkey: Journey to the West from MIF07 appeared at Theatre du Chatelet, Paris, Spoleto Festival, USA, Royal Opera House Covent Garden and a specially built venue at London’s O2.